joelclermont/kendo-docs/api/web/upload.md

 The selected files will be uploaded immediately by default.
 You can change this behavior by setting autoUpload to false.

+### async.batch `Boolean`*(default: false)*

+The selected files will be uploaded in separate requests by default.
+You can change this behavior by setting batch to true.

 ### async.removeField `String`*(default: "fileNames")*

 The name of the form field submitted to the Remove URL.